Apoov123/Bike-Sharing-Demand-Prediction-Regression/README.md

         1) On a Working Day where the rental count high at peak office hours (8am and 5pm) and

-        2) On a Non-working day where rental count is more or less uniform across the day with a peak at around noon.● Data Processing: In this part we went through each            attributes and encoded the categorical features.
+        2) On a Non-working day where rental count is more or less uniform across the day with a peak at around noon.

 ● Model Creation: Finally in this part we created the various models.
 These various models are being analysed and we tried to study various models so as to get the best performing model for our project.

 ● Data Processing: In this part we went through each attributes and encoded the categorical features.